 Seventeen years after bringing us the matchless Moroccan Soup Bar, Hana Assafiri continues to go her own way at her new Brunswick East café

 Can Hana Assafiri do no wrong?
-Melbourne’s best known Moroccan matron and Time Out Melbourne’s 2015 Legend Award recipient has capitalised on her cult following to draw diners to her latest venture, the Moroccan Soup Bar Deli-cacy.
+Melbourne’s best known Moroccan matron and Time Out Melbourne’s 2015 Legend Award recipient has capitalised on her cult following to draw diners to her latest venture, Moroccan Deli-cacy.
 It's no coincidence that the East Brunswick space was formerly the well-loved Miramar Nut Shop, which was owned by Lebanese brothers Mohammed and Hussein El Ayoubi.
 Assafiri has preserved a number of fixtures from the 30-year business, so that tubs of nuts and spices line the walls around the brightly painted corner café.
 Middle Eastern pantry staples like rosewater and pomegranate molasses are stacked overhead, giving the illusion that diners are sitting in a souk (market) shop in Morocco.

 Service at Deli-cacy is much like what diners have come to expect from Moroccan Soup Bar: there’s no written menu, so you get what the kitchen’s cooked on the day.
 As usual, everything is vegetarian and Assafiri’s waitstaff are mindful of allergies and food intolerances.